peerlibrary/meteor-computed-field/README.md

 them in [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components) template by simply doing `{{field}}` when they are assigned to the component.

+When computed field is created inside a Blaze template (in `onCreated` or `onRendered`) it will automatically detect this and allow use of `Template.instance()` and `Template.currentData()` inside a function.

-Optionally, you can pass custom equality function:
+Optionally, you can pass a custom equality function:

 ```javascript
 new ComputedField(reactiveFunction, function (a, b) {return a === b});
 ```

-And a third (or second, if equality function is omitted) boolean argument to disable automatic stopping of the computed field, which happens by default when nothing registers a dependency on the computed field.

 Adding this package to your [Meteor](http://www.meteor.com/) application adds the `ComputedField` constructor into the global scope.